ofrades/web/_posts/editor.md

 simple task as scrolling a file.
 And the love for the terminal and with doing everything in one place got the better of me and I started configuring the vimrc.

-Was when I discoverd that vscode just gives you a lot out of the box and to have the same in vim you will need plugins like [coc](https://github.com/neoclide/coc.nvim).
+Was when I discovered that vscode just gives you a lot out of the box and to have the same in vim you will need plugins like [coc](https://github.com/neoclide/coc.nvim).
 I used it and really enjoyed, searching was great, lsp perfect, configuration